poolifier/poolifier/README.md

 ### `pool.execute(data)`

-Execute method is available on both pool implementations (return type: Promise):
 `data` (optional) An object that you want to pass to your worker implementation
+This method is available on both pool implementations and returns a promise.

 ### `pool.destroy()`